WHOIGit/PhytO-ARM/README_jamescook.md

 Save the Settings.txt file if any changes are made and restart IFCBAcquire.
 Confirm settings took effect.

 ## Options for Power Control
-_Power control is primarily needed for remote power management of IFCB/RPi5.
-The following is optional for continuously monitored deployments._
+_Power control enables remote power cycling of the IFCB and RPi5 (especially helpful when operating these systems from off ship)._
 >
 **A.** Power control via bash script on the Raspberry Pi 5 that controls an AC/DC relay from Digital Loggers: https://www.digital-loggers.com/iot2.html
 >